Cwavs/autoSMART/README.md

 # autoSMART
-A simple python script that prints your drive's S.M.A.R.T value.
+A simple python script that prints your drive's S.M.A.R.T values on start up.